folk-lab/qdotweb/README.md

 # qdotweb

-At it's core, qdotweb is a Flask wrapper for the PyVISA communication package.
+At its core, qdotweb is a Flask wrapper for the PyVISA communication package.

 The goal is to build a system where all instrument control is done via HTTP methods.